Physical Therapy Doctorate (DPTR)

 Typically Offered: Spring.

-This course introduces the examination, clinical decision-making and physical therapy management of musculoskeletal disorders across the life span, focusing on the lower quarter from the pelvis to the foot and ankle.
-Medical management, including radiology and pharmacology, are covered with implications for physical therapy interventions.
+This course introduces the examination, physical therapy management and clinical reasoning necessary for the management of individuals with musculoskeletal disorders across the life span.
+This course covers the lower quarter from the lumbopelvic region to the foot and ankle.
+Medical management, including radiology and pharmacology, are covered with implications for physical therapy.

 Typically Offered: Spring.